 Military Divorces

-Military spouses seeking to divorce in California are usually faced with special circumstances non-military personnel rarely have to worry about, such as issues related to service and notice, preemption laws as they relate to the division of military retirements, and unique challenges facing the military parent called abroad for service of his or her country.
+Military spouses seeking to divorce in California are usually faced with extraordinary circumstances that non-military personnel rarely have to worry about, such as issues related to service and notice, preemption laws as they relate to the division of military retirements, and unique challenges facing the military parent called abroad for service of his or her country.

 Paternity